 Heather lives in Bournemouth with her husband and 2 teenage boys and is a keen foodie who loves helping people.
-Heather has worked in the food events industry since she was 16, starting her first food business at the age of 24.
-Before the Covid-19 outbreak, Heather ran a bespoke catering company.
-Since lockdown, Heather has been helping local foodie businesses with their websites, social media and online content.
-Heather also works with clients to help recipe test and makes food for photoshoot props.
-Heather writes recipes for The Blackmore Vale magazine and you can find out more about her work here – www.heather-brown.com and here is Heather’s LinkedIn.
+Heather is a member of the Guild of Food Writers and has worked in the food/events industry since she was 16, starting her first food business at the age of 24.
+Heather has recently been helping local foodie businesses with their websites, social media and online content and Heather also works with clients as a home economist, to help recipe test, make food for and style food photoshoots.
+Heather also regularly writes recipes for The Blackmore Vale magazine and Dorset Biz News and you can find out more about her work here – www.heather-brown.com.

 Over the years, we have had many bloggers and writers visit establishments and write reviews on behalf of Dorset Foodie Feed, many of those reviews are still on the site even if the writer no longer writes for Dorset Foodie Feed.

 We love working with local people to visit and write about local places.
 We believe that the more people who shout about how great Dorset’s food and drink is, the more we can encourage people to try something new.
 Currently we host the reviews of a handful of excellent writers as well as linking to other amazing local bloggers on their own sites.
 You can read bios about all our current writers and bloggers below.